 Andrew Roche: Student-Athlete

-I’ve always had a competitive edge for as long as I can remember.
-Growing up I tested my hand at a lot of sports - lacrosse, hockey, football, and golf just to name a few.
-My field of focus narrowed down to lacrosse and football in high school.
-Eventually, I followed my heart and pursued lacrosse as an undergraduate at Albion.
+Andrew Roche has always exhibited a competitive edge for as long as he can remember.
+Growing up he tested his hand at a number of sports - lacrosse, hockey, football, and golf just to name a few.
+He narrowed his field of focus down to lacrosse and football in high school while at Cranbrook Kingswood.
+He then followed his heart and pursued lacrosse as an undergraduate at Albion College.

-During my time at Albion College, I was one of the founding fourteen players on the men’s varsity lacrosse team.
-This was a great experience since we faced a lot of adversity as a first-year varsity program.
-This may not seem like an experience worth mentioning, but there are several traits and skills typical of student-athletes are valuable in many work environments.
-Some of these skills include our unwavering resilience, our ability to focus on a goal and achieve it, our habit of putting the success of the team before our own, and one of my personal favorites—we’re scrappy.
+During his time at Albion College, Andrew Roche was one of the founding fourteen players on the men’s varsity lacrosse team.
+This was a great experience since the team faced a lot of adversity as a first-year Division III program.
+This may not seem like an experience worth mentioning, but there are several traits and skills typical of student-athletes that are valuable in the professional world.
+Some of these skills include their unwavering resilience, their ability to focus on a goal and achieve it, their habit of putting the success of the team before our own, and one of Andrew's personal favorites—they’re scrappy.

-In addition to my years on the field, I’ve enjoyed a handful of seasons on the sideline as a coach.
-During this second phase of my lacrosse career, I had the pleasure of working with two high school programs—the varsity program at Harper Creek HS (Harper Creek, MI) in their inaugural season in 2013 and the JV program at Detroit Country Day (Beverly Hills, MI) during their ’14 and ’15 campaigns.
-While the rush that comes with playing the game is second to none, the time I spent helping current players develop their skills and understanding of the game was rewarding in its own way.
+In addition to his years on the field, Andrew Roche enjoyed a handful of seasons on the sideline as a coach.
+During this second phase of his lacrosse career, Andrew Roche had the pleasure of working with two high school programs—the varsity program at Harper Creek HS (Harper Creek, MI) in their inaugural season in 2013 and the JV program at Detroit Country Day (Beverly Hills, MI) during their ’14 and ’15 campaigns.
+While the rush that comes with playing the game is second to none, the time he spent helping current players develop their skills and understanding of the game was rewarding in its own way.

-My most recent involvement within the Michigan lacrosse community has been as a member of the ‘third team’ – aka an official.
-This has been both an extremely rewarding and eye-opening experience thus far.
-While my primary job as an official is to ensure a safe environment for all players, I am also able to guide player development at the same time when the situation presents itself.
+Andrew Roche's most recent involvement within the Michigan lacrosse community has been as a member of the ‘third team’ – aka an official.
+This has been both an extremely rewarding and eye-opening experience.
+His primary job as an official is to ensure a safe environment for all players.
+However, he is also able to guide player development at the same time when the situation presents itself.